MrEttore/llm-arena/README.md

 ## Overview

 Dialectiq began as a personal exploration into modern generative AI APIs (OpenAI, Anthropic, Ollama) and evolved into a laboratory for multi‑agent dialogue and reasoning.
-Multiple AI "contestants" respond, debate, and build on each other's ideas while the UI streams their dialogs chunk‑by‑chunk.
+Multiple AI "agents" respond, debate, and build on each other's ideas while the UI streams their dialogs chunk‑by‑chunk.

 Core objectives: